 Access the switch command line interface (CLI).
-Refer to the Command Reference for more information.
+Refer to "Configuring the switch through the Telnet interface" on page 20 for more information.

-To upgrade the switch firmware, complete the following steps.
+To upgrade the switch firmware, complete the following steps:

-- 1. Log in to the switch. - At the CLI prompt, type the following command and press Enter.
+- 1. Log in to the switch. - At the CLI prompt, type the following command and press Enter. /boot/gtimg imageX TADDR zzzzz where imagex is the image to install and zzzz is the operating-system image file name.

-'''

-/boot/gtimg imageX TADDR zzzzz

-'''

-Where imagex is the image to install, TADDR is the address of TFTP server, and zzzzz is the operating-system image file name.

-3. At the CLI prompt, type the following command and press Enter.
+At the CLI prompt, type the following command and press Enter. /boot/gtimg boot TADDR yyyy

-'''

-/boot/gtimg boot TADDR yyyy

-'''